WooCommerce custom fields: How to create & display

 I'm going to show you how to create WooCommerce custom fields using Easy Post Types and Fields, and also Advanced Custom Fields.
 These are my two favorites.

-The tutorial instructions are the same for most other custom field plugins for WordPress.
+However, the instructions are the same for most other custom field plugins for WordPress.
 If the custom fields don't show up on your site when you follow the later sections of this tutorial, make sure the plugin isn't adding extra characters to the start of the custom field name.
 (You might need to contact their plugin support to ask about this.)
-For example, Toolset Types automatically adds wpcf- to the start of the custom field name, so you need to know this.
+For example, Toolset automatically adds wpcf- to the start of the custom field name, so you need to know this.

 Creating custom fields with Easy Custom Post Types & Fields

-2. The setup wizard will open.
-Skip this and go to Post Types → Manage and click on the 'Other Post Types' tab.
+- The setup wizard will open.
+Skip this and go to Post Types → Manage, then click on the 'Other Post Types' tab.

 How to create custom fields with the Advanced Custom Fields plugin

-Advanced Custom Fields (ACF) is a popular WordPress custom field plugin.
-Use it if you're willing to spend a bit more time on setup and want extra features such as additional field types.
+Advanced Custom Fields (ACF) is a popular WordPress custom fields plugin.
+Use it if you're willing to spend a bit more time on setup and want extra features such as additional field types:

 That's how to create WooCommerce fields.
 The next step is to add data to the custom field value for some or all of your products.
 To do this, go to the 'Edit' page for each product and you'll see the extra WooCommerce custom field(s) lower down the page.
 They'll be shown somewhere below the Product Data section.
 Edit the placeholder, enter values into the custom fields, and then save the product.

-How to add custom fields on the shop page
+How to show custom fields on the shop page

-Now that you have a basic understanding of how to store new custom fields for your WooCommerce products in the back end of your WordPress website, you may be wondering how to display these fields on the front end of your website for customers to see.
-If you're using custom fields simply as a way to store internal notes, there's no need to display them.
+In the previous section, I showed you how to store new custom fields for your WooCommerce products in the back end.
+The next step is to display these fields on the front end of your WordPress website for customers to see.
+Of course if you're using custom fields simply as a way to store internal notes, then there's no need to display them.
 However, if you want to show your WooCommerce custom fields on your website, it's a simple process.

 The easiest way to show your extra product data is to install the WooCommerce Product Table plugin.
 This takes your products and lists them in a quick order form layout anywhere on your site.
 You can add product tables to any page you like.
 This might be normal pages, or your WooCommerce shop and category pages.